acarrab/acarrab.github.io/Content/__home.md

 backend.

-#### WSBF Amalgam
+#### WSBF FM Clemson Radio Station: Amalgam

 This project works on automation and dj music selection for playing of music playing for our radio station.
 However, the current Databases project takes some priority.
-I plan on developing the functionality for the databases project then expand on it to further develop this application (also written with ReactJs and Typescript).
+This project is in its early stages.